 The SQL Credentials tab and the API Key tab display the following information about the user in a pane on the left of the page.
-This information may be edited by the user at any time, with the exception of the HDFS Principal, Snowflake Username, or Databricks Username.
+With the exception of the HDFS Principal, Snowflake Username, or Databricks Username, this information may be edited by the user at any time.

 - Name: The user's full name.

 - Last Updated: The time of the user's last profile update.

 - About: A short description about the user.

 - Organization: The organization that a user is associated with.

 - Databricks Username: The user's Databricks username.
 Only an admin may set this field.

 - HDFS Principal: An HDFS principal that is linked to the user's Immuta account.
 Only an admin may set this field.
 Your HDFS User Principal is used to provide access to Immuta's HDFS Access Pattern.
 Although you cannot change or remove your HDFS principal (it must be set by an Administrator), you can associate it with a project purpose to access data in HDFS under that purpose.

 - Snowflake Username: The user's Snowflake username.
 Only an admin may set this field.

 - Presto/Trino Username: The user's Presto/Trino username.
 Only an admin may set this field.